hhuseyn1/ECommerce/README.md

 # Your eCommerce App Name

-Welcome to [Your eCommerce App Name]!
+Welcome to [Mycommerce]!
 This is a React-based eCommerce application designed using Figma.

 ## Table of Contents
 - [Introduction](#introduction)